toransahu/notes/docs/cs-fundamentals/Algo.md

 1. put that into a stack; mark that as visited; print the vertex
 1. find any _one_ of its (the vertex we printed recently) unvisited adjacent vertices
 1. put that into the stack; mark that as visited; print the vertex
-1. repeat [4-5] until we reach a vertex from where we can't move forward
+1. repeat [4-5] untin we reach a vertex from where we can't move forward
    (i.e. it has no adjacent vertices or has no unvisited adjacent vertices)
 1. now start back tracking (using the stack) from current vertex
     1. pop the top element from the stack